skrushinsky/torspider/README.md

 #### Concurrency

-Default number of workers is **10**, so that even my outdated laptop with 1.7Gib memory and AMD C-50 processor running Linux traverses 100 pages in about 3-5 minutes.
+Default number of workers is **10**, so that even my outdated laptop with 1.7Gib memory and AMD C-50 processor running Linux with moderate WiFi connection traverses 100 pages in about 3-5 minutes.
 Running 50-100 workers on a contemporary MacBook gives much better results, but after several hours its WiFi adapter breaks down.
 So, consider your hardware and network capacity.
 This requires trial and error.

 Also, tasks may be executed by a number of processes running in parallel.
-Here is example of starting 10 separate processes:
+Example of starting 10 separate processes:

 ```
 $ perl -e 'print "./paparazzi/dispatcher.py\n" x 10' | xargs -P 10 -I {} python {}